VinitTomar/guide/docs/dynamo-db/03-table.md

 createMyTable();
 ```

-To create our table we initializing `client` with the instance of class `DynamoDBClient` on **line 3**.
-This class is imported from from `@aws-sdk/client-dynamodb`.
-While calling the constructor of `DynamoDBClient` class we are passing enpoint url of our local DynamoDB instance.
-Next we creating `CreateTableCommand` command for creating `MyTable` inside `createMyTable` function.
+On **line 3**, we are initializing `client` with the instance of class `DynamoDBClient`.
+This class is imported from `@aws-sdk/client-dynamodb`.
+While calling the constructor of the `DynamoDBClient` class we are passing the endpoint URL of our local DynamoDB instance.
+Next, we are creating the `CreateTableCommand` command for creating `MyTable` inside the `createMyTable` function.

-To create a table `TableName`, `AttributeDefinitions` & `KeySchema` are required.
-Default value for `BillingMode` is `PROVISIONED` and with provisioned billing mode we need to specify `ProvisionedThroughput`.
-If we know how frequent our table is going to be accesed, then we can also specify `TableClass` also.
-By default table class is set to `STANDARD`.
+`TableName`, `AttributeDefinitions` & `KeySchema` are the required parameters required for creating a table.
+The default value for `BillingMode` is `PROVISIONED`.
+For the provisioned billing mode we need to specify `ProvisionedThroughput`.
+If we know how frequently our table is going to be accessed, then we can also specify `TableClass` also.
+By default table class is set to `STANDARD`.Now the only thing remaining is to call client.send to create our table which we are doing at **line 37**.

-After creating command, we are creating our table by call `client.send` method on **line 37**.

-Now lets see inputs of `CreateTableCommand` in detail.
+Here are the inputs parameters of `CreateTableCommand` in detail.
-- **TableName:** This field used to give a to our table.
+- **TableName:** This field is used to give a to our table.
-- **AttributeDefinitions:** This field used to define the attributes of our table.
-As dynamodb is schemaless there we only need to specify those attribute which we are going to use as our primary key.
+- **AttributeDefinitions:** This field is used to define the attributes of our table.
+As DynamoDB is schemaless there we only need to specify only those attributes that we are going to use in our primary key.
 Other attribute definitions are optional.
-It is an array of object where each object contains `AttributeName` and `AttributeType`.
+It is an array of objects where each object contains `AttributeName` and `AttributeType`.
-- **KeySchema:** This field used to define which attribues we are going to use in our primary key.
+- **KeySchema:** This field is used to define those attributes we are going to use in our primary key.
 It is an array with at least one element and at most two elements, depending on our primary key type.
-Every attribute in KeySchema should be present in AttributeDefinitions. `HASH` key type is used for **partition key** attribute and `RANGE` is used for **sort key** type.
+Every attribute in KeySchema should be present in AttributeDefinitions. `HASH` key type is used for the **partition key** attribute and `RANGE` is used for the **sort key** type.
-- **BillingMode**: This field is used to specify how we want to be billed for access our table.
+- **BillingMode**: This field is used to specify how we want to be billed to access our table.
 We can set these two billing modes.
 This field can be updated later.
+These are the two modes which we can choose from.
-  * PROVISIONED: This mode should be used if we can predict how much traffice our table is going to get.
+  * PROVISIONED: This mode should be used if we can predict how much traffic our table is going to get.
   * PAY_PER_REQUEST: Also know as **On-demand mode**.
-This mode should be used if we can not predict how much traffice our table is going to get.
+This mode should be used if we can not predict how much traffic our table is going to get.
 - **ProvisionedThroughput:** This field is used when billing mode is provisioned.
 This field requires `ReadCapacityUnits` and `WriteCapacityUnits` to be specified.
 More info on read/write capacity can be found [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html).
 - **TableClass:** This field is used to optimize the cost of our table.
-Based on how frequently our tables are going to be accessed, we can set either of these two classed.
+Based on how frequently our tables are going to be accessed, we can set either of these two classes.
   * STANDARD: Should be used where data is accessed more frequently.
-  * STANDARD_INFREQUENT_ACCESS: Should be used data is accessed less frequently such as application logs, e-commerce order history etc.
+  * STANDARD_INFREQUENT_ACCESS: Should be used data is accessed less frequently such as application logs, e-commerce order history, etc.

-***

-## Global tables

-- single region tables
-- Table version
-- Global tables
-  - Must use on demand capacity or auto-scale provisioned capacity
-  - eventually consistent
-  - Last writer wins reconciliation
-  - Convert local table to global table

 ***
 ## Table operations